Bishop Search Frequently Asked QuestionsDownload PDF

 When will the next bishop be consecrated?

-We expect that the next bishop will be consecrated and installed on a Saturday in September of 2022.
+The next bishop will be consecrated and installed, God willing, on Saturday, August 6, 2022.
 Specific details and location are still to be determined.

 Can anyone make a nomination?
 How can I suggest a name?

 Yes, anyone can suggest a name.
 Please use the form on the diocesan website.
 For those unable to submit names electronically, a paper form will be available through your local congregation.
-Deadline for nominations is September 24, 2021.
+Deadline for nominations is September 24, 2021 - NOMINATIONS ARE CLOSED.

 How will initial contact be made?